Social value of work. Human values in social psychology

 What is this parable about?

-Presenter resume: Sometimes, in pursuit of the accumulation of material wealth, a person forgets about what is truly valuable.
-The material is transitory.
-True values are associated with the spiritual orientations of a person.
+Presenter's resume: Sometimes, in the pursuit of accumulating material wealth, a person forgets about what is truly valuable.
+Material things are transitory.
+True values are associated with a person’s spiritual orientation.

 Target: